Guidance

 Enforcement action

-The Office for Product Safety and Standards (OPSS) is part of the Department for Business and Trade and acts on behalf of the Secretary of State to enforce the Public Charge Point Regulations 2023.
+The Office for Product Safety and Standards (OPSS) is part of the Department for Business and Trade and acts on behalf of the Secretary of State to enforce The Public Charge Point Regulations 2023.

-Our approach to addressing non-compliance by those we regulate is set out in our enforcement policy, which should be read alongside guidance on the specific enforcement actions available to us under the regulations, and associated rights to make representations or appeal.
+Our approach to addressing non-compliance by those we regulate is set out in our enforcement policy, which should be read alongside guidance on the specific enforcement actions available to us under these regulations, and associated rights to make representations or appeal.

 In the event of non-compliance, OPSS can serve a compliance notice requiring action to be taken to remedy the breach.
 A compliance notice may, in addition, prohibit the recipient of the notice from installing further public charge points until action has been taken to remedy a breach or breaches set out in the notice.
 Any failure to comply with the requirements of a compliance notice by the date specified in the notice may result in a civil penalty notice being issued.